isomerpages/nparks-gardening/_get-involved/Allotment Gardens.md

 <p></p><h4>About the Allotment Gardening Scheme</h4>

 <p>Under NParks’ Allotment Gardening Scheme, each household may apply and ballot for one garden plot at any one location at a time.
 Successful applicants will be assigned a plot consisting of a raised planter bed (2.5m x 1m) with soil and a mini storage area for tools.
 The current rate is $62.13 (inclusive of GST) per year for a period of up to three years.
-This rate is valid for allotment registration exercises held in 2025.</p>
+This rate is valid for application exercises held in 2025.</p>

 <h4>How can I apply for an allotment garden plot?</h4>